shwan1023/SA-GM-LSTM/README.md

 This project has rebuilt the project from MATLAB.
-The architechure of program is in the main.py.
+The architecture of program is in the main.py.